 The rugged beauty of the Badlands draws visitors from around the world.
 These striking geologic deposits contain one of the world’s richest fossil beds.
-Ancient mammals such as the rhino, horse, and saber-toothed cat once roamed here.
+Ancient horses and rhinos once roamed here.
 The park’s 244,000 acres protect an expanse of mixed-grass prairie where bison, bighorn sheep, prairie dogs, and black-footed ferrets live today.

 National Historic Trail

 Sixteen States: IA,ID,IL,IN,KS,KY,MO,MT,NE,ND,OH,OR,PA,SD,WA,WV

 The Lewis and Clark National Historic Trail winds nearly 4,900 miles through the homelands of more than 60 Tribal nations.
 It follows the historic outbound and inbound routes of the Lewis and Clark Expedition of 1803-1806 from Pittsburgh, Pennsylvania to the Pacific Ocean.
 Follow the trail to find the people, places, and stories that make up the complex legacy of the expedition.

 National Historic Site

 During the Cold War, a vast arsenal of nuclear missiles were placed in the Great Plains.
 Hidden in plain sight, for thirty years 1,000 missiles were kept on constant alert; hundreds remain today.
 The Minuteman Missile remains an iconic weapon in the American nuclear arsenal.
 It holds the power to destroy civilization, but is meant as a nuclear deterrent to maintain peace and prevent war.